i2p/i2p.www/i2p2www/blog/2019/05/20/help-bootstrap-bote.rst

    character set into binary.
 2. Second, take bytes 386 and 387 and convert them to a single Big-Endian integer.
 3. Add the number you computed from the two bytes in step two to 387.
+This is the length of the base64 destination.
-4. Take that nummber of bytes from the front of the full destination.
+4. Take that nummber of bytes from the front of the full destination to get the destination as a range of bytes.
 5. Convert back to a base64 representation using i2p's base64 character
    set.